Queens Court

 Wireframes

-I sketched low-fidelity wireframes to explore layout and hierarchy across key screens, focusing on content discoverability, readability and responsiveness across desktop and mobile.
+These low-fidelity wireframes explore content hierarchy and layout across key screens.
+They specifically focus on content discoverability, readability and responsiveness across desktop and mobile.

 Home Page